 Orbit Treasury Limited supports members of Orbit in its aim to make the organisation great by continuing to provide a cost-effective treasury management service.
 Financial performance in the year was in line with expectation.
-The charge made to operating associations is set at a level sufficient to recover interest payable, commitment fees and treasury operational costs, resulting in a breakeven position.
-The average interest rate based on a consolidated group level for the housing sector from the 2017 Global Accounts published by the HCA for the year ended March 2017 was 4.52%, 0.02% higher than Orbit Treasury's rate of 4.50%.
-If this benefit were to be maintained in 2017-18, with average balances of £809 million, the saving in interest cost for Orbit Treasury Limited would amount to £162,000 per annum.
+The charge made to operating Associations is set at a level sufficient to recover interest payable, commitment fees and treasury operational costs, resulting in a breakeven position.